François-Gabriel d'Angeac

 François-Gabriel d'Angeac (variants: Dangeac, Danjaique, Don Jacque) (1708 – 9 March 1782), Knight of Saint-Louis, was an officer in the French colonial regular troops and the first French governor of Saint Pierre and Miquelon.

-Early years
+Early life

 D'Angeac was born in the French colony of Plaisance (present-day Placentia, Newfoundland and Labrador, Canada).
 He was the son of Gabriel d’Angeac (born Saintonge; died 1737, Île Royale, now Cape Breton Island), a military man stationed at the time with Joseph de St. Ovide, Monbeton de Brouillan's company in Plaisance.
 His mother was Marguerite Bertrand.
 In 1714, his father and the garrison were reassigned to Louisbourg where, five years later, France began construction of a fortified town.

 At the age of eight, d'Angeac began his military career as a guard at Port-Dauphin, Nova Scotia (now Englishtown) on Île Royale.
-Then, in 1723, d'Angeac was given the rank of second ensign and assigned to his father's company at Louisbourg.
+In 1723, d'Angeac was given the rank of second ensign and assigned to his father's company at Louisbourg.